Support

 Is the data encrypted?

-The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is ever 100% secure.
+The security of your data is important to us, but please remember that no method of transmission over the Internet, or method of electronic storage, is ever 100% secure.
 While we strive to use commercially acceptable means to protect data, we cannot guarantee its absolute security.

-What happens in case of a critical breach?
+What happens in case of a security incident?

 Have you appointed a Data Protection Officer?

-Can a user transfer her data to some other organization?
+Can a user transfer her data to another organization?

-Yes, all the personal information of a user, i.e. profile and sign up details can be exported into a human-readable format to be transferred somewhere else.
-To proceed, the user needs to fill the feedback form in the Minsh App’s settings page.
-The feedback is immediately transmitted to the appointed representatives of the Data Controller, as well as the team at Minsh.
-Our team at Minsh is then responsible to provide the user with the requested data without delay.
+Yes.
+A user’s profile and sign-up details can be exported in a human-readable format for transfer elsewhere.
+To proceed, the user fills in the feedback form in the Minsh App’s settings page.
+The request is transmitted to the Data Controller’s appointed representatives and to the team at Minsh, and we provide the requested data to the user without undue delay.

 What terms and policies does the user agree to when signing up?

-Each Minsh App has its own Terms of Use and Privacy Policy.
-They are defined by the Data Controller.
-They are always available in the Minsh App’s sign up page, and in its settings page.
+Each Minsh App has its own Terms of Use and Privacy Policy, defined by the Data Controller.
+They are always available on the Minsh App’s sign-up page and on its settings page.

 What terms and policies does the Data Controller agree to when ordering a Minsh App?

-Follow these links to read our Terms of Use and Privacy Policy.
+Follow these links to read our Terms of Use (which include our Data Processing Agreement) and our Privacy Policy.
 You must agree to both in order to purchase a Minsh App.

 Any further questions?
 Feel free to contact us at any time!